telerik/xamarin-forms-docs/controls/datagrid/commands/egiting.md

 * **TriggerAction**: Gets the SourceTriggerAction value that triggered the operation.
 * **Parameter**: Gets an optional parameter holding additional information associated with the operation.

-## BeginEdit and Commitedit Commands Example
+## BeginEdit and CommitEdit Commands Example

 Here is an example how the RadDataGrid Editing Commands work: